leanprover-community/mathlib-tools/README.md

 ![Test on MacOS](https://github.com/leanprover-community/mathlib-tools/workflows/Test%20on%20MacOS/badge.svg)
 ![Test on Windows](https://github.com/leanprover-community/mathlib-tools/workflows/Test%20on%20Windows/badge.svg)

-This package contains `leanproject`, a supporting tool for [Lean mathlib](https://leanprover-community.github.io/).
+This package contains `leanproject`, a supporting tool for [Lean 3 mathlib](https://leanprover-community.github.io/lean3).

+This tool is **fully obsolete** and no longer has any relevance outside of historical studies.
+All Lean users are now expected to switch to Lean 4 which is not supported at all by this tool.

 ## Installation

-In principle, you should install those tools as part of the [global Lean installation procedure](https://leanprover-community.github.io/get_started.html#regular-install) recommended by the Lean community.
+In principle, you should install those tools as part of the [global Lean installation procedure](https://leanprover-community.github.io/lean3/get_started.html#regular-install) recommended by the Lean community.
 Read what what remains of this section only if you want more details about this specific part of the procedure (the tools described here won't give you anything if Lean itself is not available).